whiprandolph/bestseller/Part 2 - Why Are We So Lost/10 - Why Are People So Racist And Hateful.md

 In another present-day example, the United States currently supports Israel's genocide of the Palestinians and punishes people who publicly oppose it.

 Israel has occupied Palestine for decades, keeping Palestinians under intense surveillance.
-The control was so tight that even many years ago the Israelis were literally counting the calories of food being allowed in to keep the Palestinians at starvation levels.[xxx-open air prison]<sup>,</sup>[xxx-israel count calories]
+The control was so tight that even many years ago the Israelis were counting the calories of food being allowed in to keep the Palestinians at starvation levels.[xxx-open air prison]<sup>,</sup>[xxx-israel count calories]

 The Israelis began their all-out genocide in October 2023, with tremendous US support including weapons, ammunition, military intelligence, fuel, and political cover at the United Nations.[xxx-isrtimes intel support]<sup>,</sup>[xxx-uscongress israel support] But how bad has the violence really been?
 Many news stories say that 60,000 Palestinians have died -- surely a tragedy, but not genocide.[xxx-israeli pal deaths]